gorodulin/env_control/README.md

   MYSQL_PWD: :deprecated,
   RAILS_ENV: ["production", "development", "test"],
   TMPDIR: :existing_file_path,
+  APP_VERSION: /^(?!.*(beta|dev))/, # should not contain 'beta' or 'dev'
+  ...
 }
 ```

-The contract is a list of ENV variables and validators you have attached to them.
+A contract is a list of ENV variables and validators you have attached to them.

 Validators can be:
 - `nil`, which literally means "we expect this variable to be unset".
-- Symbols, that are essentially names of [built-in validators](#built-in-validators) (see below).
+- Symbols, that are essentially named [built-in validators](#named-built-in-validators) (see below).
-- String literals that are exact values to compare the value with.
+- String literals that are exact values to compare a value with.
 - [Regular expressions](https://ruby-doc.org/core-3.1.2/Regexp.html) ➚ in case strings are not enough.
 - Custom callables (procs, lambdas, any objects that respond to `#call` method) in case regexps are not enough.
 - a combination of the above as an Array.
-The contract for the variable will be considered satisfied if *at least one* of the listed validators is satisfied.
+Contract will be considered satisfied if *at least one* of the listed validators is satisfied (logical OR).
 - [environment-specific](#environment-specific-validations) validations.

 It is allowed to mix validators of different types: